irlabamsterdam/elm/README.md

 Below are the steps for installing the required dependencies:

-- Step 1: Clone /Download the repository to your local computer, for example by using the command below: `test`
+- Step 1: Clone /Download the repository to your local computer, for example by using the command below: `git clone https://github.com/irlabamsterdam/elm.git`

-- Step 2: change into the directory in the terminal, for example `tst`
+- Step 2 :Unzip the directory and change into the directory in the terminal, for example `cd `

 - Step 3: If you are using conda, you can use the command below to create a new conda environment with all the requirements you need to run the code in this repository.